Smith and Nicholls State host Texas A&M-Commerce - WTOP News

 Commerce, Texas; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Nicholls State visits the Texas A&M-Commerce Lions after Diante Smith scored 20 points in Nicholls State’s 78-74 overtime victory against the Incarnate Word Cardinals.
+BOTTOM LINE: Nicholls State faces the Texas A&M-Commerce Lions after Diante Smith scored 20 points in Nicholls State’s 78-74 overtime win over the Incarnate Word Cardinals.

 The Lions have gone 5-3 at home.
-Texas A&M-Commerce has a 3-9 record against opponents over .500.
+Texas A&M-Commerce is 2-1 in games decided by 3 points or fewer.

 The Colonels have gone 4-2 against Southland opponents.
-Nicholls State ranks fifth in the Southland with 23.5 defensive rebounds per game led by Jamal West averaging 5.8.
+Nicholls State is fifth in the Southland with 23.5 defensive rebounds per game led by Jamal West averaging 5.8.

 Texas A&M-Commerce is shooting 43.4% from the field this season, 0.1 percentage points lower than the 43.5% Nicholls State allows to opponents.
-Nicholls State averages 8.1 made 3-pointers per game this season, 1.9 more made shots on average than the 6.2 per game Texas A&M-Commerce allows.
+Nicholls State averages 73.4 points per game, 0.2 more than the 73.2 Texas A&M-Commerce gives up to opponents.

-The Lions and Colonels face off Saturday for the first time in conference play this season.

 West is averaging 16.1 points, eight rebounds and 1.7 blocks for the Colonels.
-Smith is averaging 14.3 points over the last 10 games for Nicholls State.
+Smith is averaging 14.3 points, 6.2 rebounds, 3.9 assists and 2.5 steals over the last 10 games for Nicholls State.

 LAST 10 GAMES: Lions: 4-6, averaging 77.0 points, 33.4 rebounds, 17.7 assists, 10.1 steals and 5.8 blocks per game while shooting 44.7% from the field.
 Their opponents have averaged 72.5 points per game.